rocketgeek/sendy-api/README.md

 ## License

-This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 I hope you find this project useful.
 If you use it your project, attribution is appreciated.